 Do I still need to wear a mask and avoid close contact with others once I have been vaccinated?

-Yes, the COVID-19 vaccine will be free.
-Vaccine providers may be able to charge administration fees for giving the shot but they will be billed to insurance with no out-of pocket cost to the patient.
+Yes, COVID vaccines are free.
+Vaccine providers may be able to charge administration fees for giving the shot, but they will be billed to insurance with no out-of-pocket cost to the patient.

 Is the vaccine safe?